-What does Brain Damage mean?
+What do you think Brain Damage means?

 Pink Floyd: Brain Damage Meaning